Veterans Education & Training Services

 Sign up to Attend Veterans Institute for New Students (VINS)

-- You must complete an application for admission prior to testing.
+You must complete an application for admission prior to testing.
 Schedule an appointment to take the ACCUPLACER placement test (English, Reading and Math).
-Make sure to checkout our testing web pages for more information.
+Make sure to checkout our Testing Center website for more information.

 - Graduated from a public high school within the last five years with an unweighted GPA of 2.6 or higher and obtained passing grades in Algebra I, Algebra II, Geometry and a fourth higher-level math.